-Carrington College applicants are encouraged to meet with a Student Finance representative prior to enrollment so that eligibility for financial assistance may be determined.
+Carrington College applicants are encouraged to meet with a Financial Services Advisor prior to enrollment so that eligibility for financial assistance may be determined.
 This practice enables applicants to evaluate their options for tuition financing.
-"Funding Your Education," which explains each of the federal financial aid programs and is published by the U. S. Department of Education, is available from the Student Finance Department.
+"Funding Your Education," which explains each of the federal financial aid programs and is published by the U. S. Department of Education, is available from the Financial services Department.